John Dale (minister): Theology

 In his pulpit sermons, Dale presents a mainstream conservative Church of Christ viewpoint.

 Creation

 Though not insisting on a 24-hour day of the Creation story of Genesis, Dale says he believes in it, and that those that believe in its impossibility have a great theological problem.
 He states that the universe was created with the "appearance of age."
 Dale also denies theistic evolution.

-Test of faith

-While Dale was still young, his mother was confined to a mental institution.
-Shortly after her discharge, she committed suicide.
-Although Dale rarely speaks of this in sermons, he has acknowledged in interviews that the tragedy resulted in significant soul-searching (particularly on the question of whether his mother was condemned to Hell).
-He ultimately decided that God is the only fair and just judge of people's souls, a determination that strengthened his faith.

 Community involvement

 John Dale is a hands-on minister in his community, officiating at many weddings and funerals in the area.
 He is well known and respected in the public sphere of the broader community outside the congregation in which he is employed (he is a member of the local Hospice Board), and enjoys good relations with other sectors of the clerical community, with the notable exception of vocal critics within local congregations of non-Institutional Churches of Christ.

-Dale was the guest speaker for the Leadership Commitment Event held at Hilldale Church of Christ in Clarksville, Tennessee on April 24, 1997.

 In 1999, Dale was named Citizen of the Year by the Murray Chamber of Commerce.